Documentation Index

 Did the actor rotate certificates to evade blocking?

-• Look at the certificate history, click an old cert serial to reveal every other domain that used it before the switch.
+• Look at the certificate history, click on an old cert serial to reveal every other domain that used it before the switch.

 Is this part of a bigger campaign using the same server setup?